 Click Here to make St. Augustine Academy, in Norristown, your charitable organization while shopping on Amazon!

+SAA is a small organization at this time, but we have big plans for growth and expansion over the coming years.
 Our Board’s 100% participation attests to its strong belief in our mission.
-On behalf of SAA’s management team, volunteers, students and their families, we sincerely appreciate your consideration.
+On behalf of SAA’s management team, board of directors, volunteers, students and their families, we sincerely appreciate your consideration.